How to cite this paper

 validated.
 This ensures that the FPI is used to resolve the DTD, not the system identifier,

-and guarantees that instance documents modeled after the JATSPack sample files can be
+and guarantees that instance documents modeled after the JATSPack sample files can

 exchanged between different systems.

-Additionally, any type of JATSPack can include its own predefined test in the form of
+Additionally, any type of JATSPack can include its own predefined test in the form

 an XQuery function which returns a boolean true (pass) or false (fail).
-Since all of the
+Since all

-resources inside a JATSPack are addressable by using URIs relative to the "name" URI of the
+resources inside a JATSPack are addressable by using URIs relative to the "name" URI

-JATSPack itself (given in the package descriptor), these test could operate on the included
+JATSPack itself (given in the package descriptor), these test could operate on the

 sample files, to verify the integrity of the package as a whole, and that the software